-Ramosetron inhibits the action of serotonin, a chemical messenger that can trigger nausea and vomiting.
+Ramosetron is an antiemetic (anti-nausea medicine).
+It inhibits the action of serotonin, a chemical messenger that can trigger nausea and vomiting.

 Fatigue, Headache, Injection site allergic reaction, Flushing (sense of warmth in the face, ears, neck and trunk), Constipation